Corrigendum for "Second-order reflected backward stochastic differential equations" and "Second-order BSDEs with general reflection and game options under uncertainty": General reflections

 \subsection{{\it A priori} estimates}

 The main change in \cite{matoussi2014second} with the introduction of the new minimality condition \eqref{eq:new2} above concerns the {\it a priori} estimates for 2D{\rm RBSDE}s.
 Let us start with Proposition 3.5 in \cite{matoussi2014second}, which has to be corrected as follows.
+Notice that the references (2.5) and (2,6) are the ones from \cite{matoussi2014second}, and not the present paper.